General information about EMS

 Are there any prerequisites for EMS training?

 No, you only need the appropriate EMS machine with compatible pads.
 You can find out which pads are compatible with which machine under Electrode pads for TENS/EMS stimulation current devices.

 Which muscles can you train with EMS?

 With EMS you can train every muscle and also the deep muscles.
 You can learn more about this in the overview of applications for EMS training.

 What is the training procedure with EMS?

-- Place the electrodes on the muscle you want to train.
+- Place the pads on the muscle you want to train.
 You can find an overview under EMS training.

-- Connect the electrodes to the EMS device
+- Connect the pads to the EMS machine

 - Select the appropriate program

 How long should an EMS application take?

 At the beginning we recommend an application of about 40 minutes.
 Similar to conventional muscle training, the training times vary.
 People with more muscle mass can usually train longer.

 How many times per week can you train with EMS?